plex media-server CVE-2020-5741 is a vulnerability in Plex Media Server

 Vulnerability Analysis

 CVE-2020-5741 can be exploited with network access, and requires user privileges.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 1.2 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 What is a Marshaling, Unmarshaling Vulnerability?